Nigerian Army running oil bunkering syndicate in Rivers — Wike - Premium Times Nigeria

 Governor Nyesom Wike has accused the Nigerian Army of running illegal bunkering in Rivers State.

-The governor accused Jamil Sarham, the grand officer commanding of 6 Division in Port Harcourt, of raising a team of soldiers to damage oil pipelines and steal petroleum products.
+The governor accused Jamil Sarham, the general officer commanding the Army’s 6 Division in Port Harcourt, of raising a team of soldiers to steal and sell petroleum products in the region.

 “The GOC has his own team now doing oil bunkering for him because he wants to be chief of army staff,” Mr Wike said while receiving a team of military personnel from ‘Operation Delta Safe’ on Wednesday.
 “If you give that kind of person chief of army staff, what kind of security would we have in this country?”